British Railway Modelling: Model railway exhibitions

-The magazine has also put on its own exhibitions throughout the country - venues have included Doncaster, Harrogate, Peterborough and The London Festival of Railway Modelling at Alexandra Palace.
+The magazine has also put on its own exhibitions throughout the country - venues have included Doncaster, Harrogate, Peterborough, Bristol, Manchester and The London Festival of Railway Modelling at Alexandra Palace.
 The latter is in association with The Model Railway Club which is the oldest model railway society in the world, having been formed in 1910, demonstrating BRM's place within the hobby.

 BRM's first show was The Festival Of Railway Modelling at Doncaster Racecourse in 1997.
 The first show drew on the many layouts which had featured in BRM since 1993.

 As well as BRM's own shows, RMweb hosted its own show at the Ricoh Stadium in Coventry 2014 and it was intended for this to be the first of an annual RMweb show, however on 14 December 2014, Andy York announced that they would not "be holding a comparable event during 2015 at the same venue" as there were insufficient visitor numbers.